peterrosell/openvpn-yubikey-ldap/README.md

 # OpenVPN for Docker

-Setup a secure OpenVPN server without effort using Docker.
+Setup a tiny(10MB), but full featured and secure OpenVPN server without effort using Docker.

 ## Quick Start